Notice

 Mount 5 Error

-A mount 5 error typically occurs if a MDS server is laggy or if it crashed.
+A mount 5 error indicates a lagging MDS server or a crashed MDS server.

-Ensure at least one MDS is up and running, and the cluster is active +
+Ensure that at least one MDS is up and running, and the cluster is active +

 Mount 12 Error

-A mount 12 error with cannot allocate memory
+A mount 12 error with a message reading cannot allocate memory indicates a

 version mismatch between the Ceph Client version and the Ceph